PART I: THE BEGINNING

 Creator.
 Inventor.
 Designer.

 I like the word inventor, but I'll use it loosely because many of my “inventions” have never seen the light of day.
 That goes for many of my creations and designs as well.
 I am always the girl with the ideas, but also the girl that winds up cringing every time she sees her idea realized by someone else first.
 To my family and friends, I am "jack-of-all-trades, master of..."(you know where I'm going).
-If you ever need someone to whip you up an outfit, MacGyver a wardrobe malfunction, rearrange your living room, or come up with creative gift ideas for your husband, I’m your gal!
+If you ever need someone to whip you up an outfit, MacGyver a wardrobe malfunction, rearrange your living room, or come up with creative gift ideas for your SO, I’m your gal!

 All kidding aside, I use these words to describe me because I am happiest creating, inventing, and designing.

 In 2011, I dug up a hidden entrepreneurial spirit in myself and left my full time job as an Art Director designing advertising for Macy’s brands like barIII to start my own graphic design business.
 (I did make and sell hand-sewn scrunchies on my front lawn as a kid, in hopes that my sister and I could start a business, so maybe my 8 year old self was pushing me to do it.)